Skip to main content

 Once your SMETS1 smart meter has been updated to this single network, you’ll also be able to switch suppliers without your meter losing its smart features.
 Smart meters automatically send meter readings to your energy supplier.
 This means your bills are more accurate, and you can see how much energy you’re using online – or on your In-Home Display (IHD)

-Your smart meter will be updated wirelessly, so you won’t need a visit from an engineer – and there won’t be any disruption to your energy supply.
+Your smart meter was updated wirelessly, so you don’t need a visit from an engineer – and there won’t be any disruption to your energy supply.

 What timescales to expect for my meters to be enrolled?